stripe/stripe-java/MIGRATIONGUIDE.md

 ## API version upgrade with `stripe-java`

-According to the [recommendations](https://stripe.com/docs/upgrades#how-can-i-upgrade-my-api) for Stripe API version upgrade, there are two main impact:
+According to the official [recommendations](https://stripe.com/docs/upgrades#how-can-i-upgrade-my-api) for Stripe API version upgrade, there are two main impact:
  1) Request and response for normal API calls
  2) Event response structure